mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 }
 ```

-We can check that everything is working invoking the `getSalaryGapWithMax` in out `main` function:
+We can check that everything is working by invoking the `getSalaryGapWithMax` in our `main` function:

 ```kotlin
 fun main() {